VOLUME 3 GENERAL TECHNICAL ADMINISTRATION

 They should emphasize the possibility of cabin floor and aircraft fuselage distortions and breaks.
-For example, in one accident, part of the cabin was
+For example, in one accident, part of the cabin

 over debris and standing on “something” in order to climb out the top of the fuselage.

 C. Fire and Toxic Fumes.
 Training courses should also address the presence of fire and toxic fumes during and

 following a crash.
-The training curriculum should address fire dynamics, including flashovers, other heat patterns associated with super heated air,
+The training curriculum should address fire dynamics, including flashovers, other heat patterns associated with super-heated air,

 and the probability of explosion.
 There is also the problem of toxic fumes.
 Research and accident histories indicate that when toxic fumes and/or

-conducting evacuation drills, which is a good method for bringing crewmembers’ attention to the crash environment.
+smoke when conducting evacuation drills, which is a good method for bringing crewmembers’ attention to the crash environment.
 This is

 especially true when it is followed by a discussion of accidents and incidents.